patching...

 How painkillers and heroin ended the life of a promising young Mentor athlete

-Chris Jacquemain, a former star quarterback for the Mentor Cardinals, died Nov.
-30 in his home on Meadowbrook Lane.
+Chris Jacquemain, a former star quarterback for the Cardinals, on Meadowbrook Lane.

 According to Lake County Coroner Dr. Lynn Smith, he died of an accidental heroin overdose.